modware-org/.github/profile/README.md

 ## Modware 👋
+**Modular Foundation**
-Modware is working on the essential groundwork that supports principles, standards, and design in the modular world.
+Modware supports principles, standards, and design in the modular world.